reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easiest-operator.md

 and [Kafka](https://kafka.apache.org/) (with which I have no experience).
 The big difference is that Argo Events is, like all Argo ecosystem products, built to work with Kubernetes.
 This means that it is much more "cloud native".

-One thing that struck me is that EventSources can put a message on the bus on the appearance, change or disapperance of _any_ resource kind in the cluster.
+One thing that struck me is that EventSources can put a message on the bus on the creation, change or deletion of _any_ resource kind in the cluster.
 Sounds familiar?
 It's exactly the same role as the main responsibility of
 Operators: to listen to particular custom resources and act on them.
 So, what if you could use Argo Events to define your Operator, using just that or maybe a few scripts to handle the "business logic" part of the custom resource